JHyeok/jaebook-server/README.md

 - **Swagger** API endpoint documentation.
 - **ESLint** Find and fix problems in your TypeScript code.
 - **Prettier** Prettier is an opinionated code formatter.
+- **Docker** Docker provides a simple and powerful developer experience, workflows and collaboration for creating applications.

 ### Unit Testing and E2E testing